 What Causes Plantar Warts?

 Plantar warts, like all warts, are caused by a virus that invades the skin through tiny cuts or scrapes.
 The warts may not appear for weeks or months after the initial exposure.
-Like other viral infections, plantar warts are contagious, commonly spread in public swimming pools, communal showers, or even your shower at home.
+Like other viral infections, plantar warts are contagious, and commonly spread in public swimming pools, communal showers, or even your shower at home.
 Epidemics of plantar warts sometimes break out among people who share gym or athletic facilities or who engage in group activities where bare feet are the rule, such as yoga and martial arts.
 Because most people build immunity to the virus with age, plantar warts are more common in children than in adults.
-They also are common in people who have weak immune systems, such as those with HIV/AIDS and taking corticosteroid or immunosupressive medication.
+They also are common in people who have weak immune systems, such as those with HIV/AIDS and taking corticosteroid or immunosuppressive medication.